mbenlmaoujoud/mbenlmaoujoud/README.md

+# # What’s the Weakest Link in Your System ?
 ![Alt text](287381394-f8e4b684-379b-4b2d-a671-6ebaca75adf4.jpg)
 # About Me
 Application Security professional with a background in Red Teaming and Pentesting.
 Focused on securing web apps, APIs, CI/CD pipelines, and cloud-native/container environments.
 Exploring secure code, threat modeling, and DevSecOps.